 Uptown Connects Study Second Public Workshop

-A public workshop will be held for the Uptown Connects Study on Thursday, February 23, 2017 from 5:30-7:30 p.m. at the 7th Street Public Market located at 224 East 7th Street, Charlotte, NC 28202.
-There will be a short presentation at 5:45 p.m., followed by an open-house where you can hear more details about the study and provide your comments on a recommended protected bike lane pilot project along 5th and 6th Streets between Irwin Creek Greenway and Little Sugar Creek Greenway.
+An Uptown Connects Study public workshop was held on Thursday, February 23, 2017.
+The meeting included a short presentation followed by an open-house where attendees learned greater details about the study and provided comments on a recommended protected bike lane pilot project along 5th and 6th Streets between Irwin Creek Greenway and Little Sugar Creek Greenway.

 Work To Date